clutchwave/mikeroberto-blog/src/data/post/2025/class-of-2000.md

   <figcaption>Now <em>these</em> were the days.
 Note: My Twitter Handle is my old screen name: <a href="https://twitter.com/MicroBerto" target="_blank" rel="noopener">@MicroBerto</a>.</figcaption>
 </figure>

-At the time it felt gradual, but looking back, we clearly lived in two separate worlds... and experienced *both* of them as young adults.
+At the time it felt gradual, but looking back, we clearly lived in two separate worlds... and experienced <em>both</em> of them as young adults.

 Our first cell phones came in college (2001–2003 for most), and Facebook showed up just as we were leaving, back when a .edu email was required.